ddimaria/modulemanager/README.md

 Check if your modules folder and all under it have, `chmod 775`!

 ## Forgot something?
-Write an email or create a issue.
+Write an email or create an issue.